An ongoing evolution of consciousness

 Fig. 4 Evolution's next step

 Sri Aurobindo was, of course, not the only one to arrive at the idea that Darwin’s evolution was still awaiting completion — one need think only of Teilhard de Chardin and much before him, Shelling [REFs] — but Sri Aurobindo had one considerable advantage: he could build on the Indian tradition with its detailed descriptions and conceptual maps of the further reaches of consciousness, and its massive collection of practical methods to develop these higher types of consciousness in one’s own experience.
+We'll come back to this throughout this text.
+In fact, one could argue that the way Sri Aurobindo has understood the ongoing evolution of consciousness is the central theme of Infinity in a Drop and the raison d'être of the "integral Indian" approach to psychology.

 1. Somewhat unfortunately, B. K. S. Iyengar and many other writers on Indian spirituality use "involution" to denote this individual merger back into the oneness of the divine consciousness after what they sees as the completion of the evolution.
 As will be clear, we use involution with the entirely different meaning of the cosmic process preceding the evolution.